Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Quantization on manifolds with cusps and propagation of singularities

-Let us now explain how construct a suitable quantization for a general admissible bundle $L$.
-Given a relatively compact open set $U\subset M$, we can take a coordinate patch to $\R^{d+1}\times \R^k$, that maps the volume form to the standard volume form of $\R^{d+1+k}$.
+We next want to define a quantization on general admissible vector bundles $L\to M$ in the sense of Definition~\ref{def:admissible-bundle}: Given a relatively compact open set $U\subset M$, we can take a coordinate patch to $\R^{d+1}\times \R^k$, that maps the volume form to the standard volume form of $\R^{d+1+k}$.
 Such a chart will be called a \emph{compact chart} and we will use the ordinary Weyl quantization on these compact charts (see e.g. \cite[\S 4.1.1 and Theorem 14.1]{Zworski-book}).
 Now, we have another type of charts: they are supported on open sets of the form $U^Z_{\mathsf a}\times \mathsf{U}$ with $U^Z_\mathsf{a}=\{ z\in Z\ |\ y(z)> \mathsf{a}\}$ and $\mathsf{U}\subset \FibreM$ with $\mathsf{a}\geq \mathbf{a}$.
-They can be mapped to open sets of the form $U^Z_a \times U$ with $U$ relatively compact in $\R^k$.
+They can be mapped to open sets of the form $U^Z_{\mathsf a} \times U$ with $U$ relatively compact in $\R^k$.
 We will also impose that the volume form on the fibres $\FibreM$ is sent to the standard volume of $\R^k$, which is possible because the metric takes a product form.
 Such a chart will be called a \emph{cusp chart}.

 On any such open chart we can define a quantization for sections of $L$ by tensorizing a quantization on functions with a local orthogonal frame for $L$.
 This can be done over cusp charts because of the product structure of $L$.